Mistover: Development and release

 A crossover collaboration with the Guilty Gear video game series, titled Dr. Faust's Otherworldly Adventure, was released as paid downloadable content (DLC) on March 12, 2020.
 Described as "comedy and lunacy" in tone, the DLC features a dungeon called "Wandering Dr. Faust's Forest", new monsters, new consumable items that will not be contaminated by the Mist, and recurring Guilty Gear series character Faust as its titular boss character, and new Achievements or Trophies for Steam and the PlayStation Network respectively.
 The DLC pack was originally intended to be exclusive to the physical release of the game's Japanese version, before Krafton confirmed in November 2019 that it would be available as a standalone purchase for the general public.

-On May 30, 2022, Kraton announced the impending service termination of Mistover by June 30, 2022, and that it would be delisted from all digital storefronts afterwards.
+Mistover was delisted from all digital storefronts on June 30, 2022.